 - Slide the dowel up or down until the paddle sits exactly horizontal, with neither end tilting.

-- Mark the dowel position on the paddle face with a piece of removable tape.
+- Mark the dowel position on the paddle face with removable tape.

-- Measure from the butt cap (bottom of grip) to the tape mark, in inches.
+- Measure from the butt cap to the tape mark, in inches.

-- Divide by total paddle length (typically 16–17") to get the balance percentage.
+- Divide by total paddle length to get the balance percentage.

-Record both numbers (inches and percentage), then find your archetype below.
+Record both numbers, then find your archetype below.

 Re-measure after every tweak.
-Even a Hesacore grip adds 22–28 grams at the handle and can lower the balance by a third of an inch.
+Even a Hesacore grip adds meaningful handle mass and can pull the balance toward your hand.
 The Hesacore balance breakdown covers that effect in detail.

 Tuning Each Archetype: Practical Balance Point Recipes